GluuFederation/docs-gg-prod/docs/source/index.md

 # Gluu Gateway 4.0.x

 !!!
 Attention
-    The Gluu Gateway documentation is currently being restructured.
+    This documentation is currently being restructured.
 There may be temporary broken links or formatting errors.
 Thank you for your patience while we improve this documentation!

 ## Overview